South Korea at the 2020 Winter Youth Olympics

-South Korea competed at the 2020 Winter Youth Olympics in Lausanne, Switzerland from 9 to 22 January 2020.
+South Korea competed at the 2020 Winter Youth Olympics in Lausanne, Switzerland, from 9 to 22 January 2020.

-It competes in 13 sports and has 40 competitors.
+South Korea competed 13 sports and has 40 competitors.
 On the final day, the country brings home 8 medals (5 golds and 3 silver).

-As Gangwon is the host city of the next winter youth games, a Korean segment was revealed during the closing ceremony.
+Gangwon was announced as the next Winter Youth Olympics host province,during the closing ceremony.

 Medalists

 Medals awarded to participants of mixed-NOC teams are represented in italics.
 These medals are not counted towards the individual NOC medal tally.